National Average Window Repair Cost

 Window Repair Cost by Issue

 Most window repairs fall into a few common categories: glass damage, seal failure, air leaks, hardware issues, and operational problems.
-Draft and hardware repairs are typically the easiest and most affordable to fix, while glass and seal repairs tend to be more expensive because they often require replacing insulated panes or custom glass units.
+Draft and hardware repairs are often the most affordable, while glass and seal repairs tend to cost more because they may require replacing an insulated glass unit or custom pane.

 | Window Issue | Typical Cost Range Per Window |